 That may seem counterintuitive, but if you follow the money, it makes perfect sense.
 Neither travel agents nor hotel companies benefit from resort fees in a meaningful way.

-Instead, most of the $2.1 billion flows directly to hotel owners, while the intermediaries and management companies are bypassed, then blamed — often falsely — for the charges.
+Instead, hotel owners receive most of the $2.1 billion, while the intermediaries and management companies are bypassed and, in some cases, falsely blamed for the charges.

 It’s a classic win-lose.

-Plus, a little more than a year ago, the Federal Trade Commission (FTC) sent warning letters to hotels and online travel agencies, saying resort fees “might” be deceptive, a move that was seen as a first step toward a stronger enforcement action.
+Plus, a little more than a year ago, the Federal Trade Commission (FTC) sent warning letters to hotels and online travel agencies, suggesting that resort fees “might” be deceptive, which many saw as the first step toward a stronger enforcement action.

 Resort fees could die quickly at the hands of the FTC.
 A single consent decree, which concludes resort fees are unfair and deceptive, would give large hotel companies the excuse to permanently end the practice, even over the objections of owners.
-The FTC would not comment on future actions, but in a recent interview, Jessica Rich, director of the its Bureau of Consumer Protection, told me the agency would continue to work with the industry “to improve upfront disclosures” about such fees.
+The FTC would not comment on future actions.
+In a recent interview, Jessica Rich, director of the its Bureau of Consumer Protection, told me the agency would continue to work with the industry “to improve upfront disclosures” about such fees.